edmondscommerce/doctrine-static-meta/docs/Code-Structure.md

 To do this, we can either use the [Command](./../src/CodeGeneration/Command/SetRelationCommand.php) or we can use the [Relations Generator](./../src/CodeGeneration/Generator/RelationsGenerator.php) object directly

 If the set relations command or method are called before Generate Relations, then the relations will be generated automatically.

+### Generate Embeddable from Archetype

+An Embeddable is a Doctrine concept that allows an Entity object to contain data objects and for the properties of those data objects to be flattened into the single entity table, usuall with a prefix.

+DSM Offers this with the concept of Archetype embeddables that you can copy and rename for use in your project Entities.

+### Set Embeddable

+This command simply sets an Embeddable to be used in an Entity

+### Generate Field

+This command allows you to generate totally new simple fields, or to copy an Archetype field and create your own field from that.

+### Set Field

+This command simply sets a field into your Entity

 ## Code Templates